dvdblk/hack4good-oecd/README.md

 | `ADOBE_CLIENT_SECRET` | Copy from "Get credentials" [here](https://developer.adobe.com/document-services/docs/overview/pdf-extract-api/) as with `ADOBE_CLIENT_ID` |
 | `OPENAI_API_KEY` | Get the [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key) |

-After setting the environment variables, you can run the code in one of two ways:
+After setting the environment variables (make sure to to **not** enclose the env variables in quotes), you can run the code in one of two ways:

 <details>
 <summary><b><font size="+1">Conda Environment</font></b></summary>